-- 12oz Plastic Bottles with Caps: Our PET smoothie prep containers are 100% BPA-free.
+- 12 oz Plastic Bottles with Caps: Our PET smoothie prep containers are 100% BPA-free.
 Unlike glass, our bottle is light-weight, shatter-proof, and freezer safe.
-We recommend throwing out our disposable bottles after use.
-If you plan to reuse our beverage containers, hand-wash well with warm water, soap, and a sponge brush.
+If you plan to reuse our juicing bottles, hand-wash well with warm water, soap, and the included brush.
 Our small bottles for drinks are not dishwasher safe.

 - Tamper-Proof Top: Our 38mm lids have a security ring so you'll know if your drinking bottle with lid has been opened.
 To ensure our drink container is sealed, push down the cap until you hear an audible "click".
 Then, tightly screw on clockwise.

 - Small Juice Box: Our little storage bottles for liquids are the perfect size for a mini fridge.
-Our clear drinking bottles are ideal for meal prep, lunch, orange and fruit juices, green smoothies, milk, soda, beet root shot, nutcracker, liquor, and other liquids.
+Our clear juice bottles are ideal for meal prep, lunch, orange and fruit juices, green smoothies, milk, soda, ginger shot, liquor, and other liquids.

 Store the bottles and their contents in a cool, dry place and away from light.
 To better deter bugs, you can store the wheat with an oxygen absorber or freeze them.